 You have bought the web hosting space or plan from a popular web host.

 You have installed PHP, WordPress, and MySQL on your web server space from the cPanel.
 Most of the web hosts provide one-click installation options for those.
 Do it and follow the next step.

-Download FTP software like Filezilla so that you can upload your website from local server to web server.
+Download FTP software like Filezilla so that you can upload your website from localhost to live server.

-Moving A WordPress Installation from Local Server To A Live Site (Manually)–
+Moving A WordPress Installation from localhost to live server (Manually)–

 Step 1 – Export The Tables From Database

 Open your web browser and in the address bar type –